 Those who own the Bose 700 are familiar with Bose Connect.
 The companion app is easy to navigate, looks clean, and has a few features to enhance the listening experience.
 Unfortunately, some features remain exclusive to the Bose 700.

 The ANC slider is accessible to easily adjust noise cancellation levels.
 Hitting the Settings icon on the top right presents you with several toggles for ANC, on-ear detection, voice assistance, and voice prompts, along with the option to select a shortcut (e.g. battery level indicator, skip forward) for the left earbud.
 You also get volume slider, playback management controls, and battery level indicators for both buds on the product’s home screen.
 The one feature you’ll definitely want to play with is Self Voice, so you can hear yourself louder on phone calls.

 What’s missing?
 Well, two very serviceable features.
 It’s a shame the QuietComfort Earbuds don’t have the adjustable EQ to fine-tune bass, mids or treble.
 The Auto-Off option is missing as well, which would place the buds in sleep mode when not in use.

 Another missing feature: multipoint technology.
-I haven’t seen a pair of ANC wireless earbuds employ this technology yet, which allows you to connect to two devices simultaneously.
-The opening was there for Bose.
+Granted this isn't a widespread feature among wireless earbuds yet, but the opening was there for Bose.

-Bose QuietComfort Earbuds: Battery life and charging case
+Bose QuietComfort Earbuds review: Battery life and charging case

 You would think that bigger dimensions would equate to more battery life, right?
 Nope.
 Bose’s charging case holds up to 18 hours fully charged.
 By comparison, that’s shorter than the AirPods Pro charging case in terms of playtime (24 hours) and extra charges (5 charges).
 It’s a decent amount of portable power to carry around; it’s just an encumbering carry.